katsully/flask-demo/README.md

 3. Take a look at templates/index_output.html We can use the variable we set up in app_output.py to build out a HTML table.

-4. Change the flask app from hello.py to app.py by
+4. Change the flask app to app_output.py by

    ```
    set FLASK_APP=app_output